microsoft/AzureTipsAndTricks/README.md

 # Welcome

-Welcome to Azure Tips and Tricks, this site is a special collection of over 180+ tips, videos, conference talks, and 2 eBooks that span the entire universe of the Azure platform.
-The tips you'll find here are based on real-world scenarios that the community has encountered while using Azure.
+Welcome to Azure Tips and Tricks, this site is a special collection of over 210+ tips, videos, conference talks, and eBooks that span the entire universe of the Azure platform.
+The tips you'll find here are based on real-world scenarios that I've encountered (along with the community) while using Azure.
 Feel free to jump in and come back weekly for new tips! - Michael Crump ([@mbcrump](https://twitter.com/mbcrump))

 ::: tip What's New?
 :calendar: Check out the **Recently Added** item on the left sidebar :point_left:for the latest tips and tricks!